freqtrade/freqtrade/docs/strategy-callbacks.md

 ```

-## Readjust Entry Price
+## Adjust Entry Price

-The `readjust_entry_price()` callback may be used by strategy developer to refresh/replace limit orders upon arrival of new candles.
+The `adjust_entry_price()` callback may be used by strategy developer to refresh/replace limit orders upon arrival of new candles.
 Be aware that `custom_entry_price()` is still the one dictating initial entry limit order price target at the time of entry trigger.

 !!!
-Warning This mechanism will not trigger if previous orders were partially or fully filled.
+Note "Simple Order Cancelation"
+    This also allows simple cancelation without an replacement order.
+This behavior occurs when `None` is returned.

 !!!
+Warning
-Warning Entry `unfilledtimeout` mechanism takes precedence over this.
+    Entry `unfilledtimeout` mechanism takes precedence over this.
 Be sure to update timeout values to match your expectancy.

 ```python
 from freqtrade.persistence import Trade